Ice Age: Collision Course: Box office

 Ice Age: Collision Course grossed $64 million in North America and $344 million in other territories for a worldwide total of $408.5 million, against a production budget of $105 million.
 In terms of total earnings, its biggest markets outside of North America were China ($66 million) (with the country being also its largest territory overall), France ($26.3 million), Brazil ($25 million), Germany ($24.7 million) and Mexico ($22.2 million).

 In the United States and Canada Ice Age: Collision Course opened on July 22, 2016, alongside Star Trek Beyond and Lights Out, and was projected to gross $30–35 million from 3,997 theaters in its opening weekend.
 It made $850,000 from Thursday night previews and $7.8 million on its first day.
 It had a $21 million debut in its opening weekend, finishing fourth at the box office.
 The film finished its theatrical run with a domestic gross of $64 million.
 Produced on a budget of $105 million, the film became the lowest-grossing film of the franchise as well as Blue Sky's lowest-grossing film, causing the film to become a box-office bomb in the North American market.
+This was attributed due to franchise fatigue and poor marketing, as well as facing competition from The Secret Life of Pets and the former, during its crowded summer release.

 The film began its international theatrical run two weeks prior to its North American release, earning $18 million from seven markets on about 5,286 screens.
 In its second weekend, it added $32.2 million from 25 countries.
 As a result, it only topped the international box office for a non-Chinese film but also helped Fox pass the $2 billion mark internationally, making this the eighth consecutive calendar year Fox has surpassed this milestone, and the tenth time in the studio's history.
 The film came in third place overall, behind the two Chinese films Cold War 2 and Big Fish & Begonia.
 By its third weekend, after grossing another $53.5 million from 15,132 screens in a total 51 markets, it finally topped the international box office and became the biggest grosser of the weekend.